 If you haven’t noticed yet, I’m getting pretty sick of winter.
 This next place – while warm – does indeed have skiing, even if it’s not known for it.

 Don’t fret.
-There is a large welcoming world still out there no matter what people tell you.
+There is a sizeable welcoming world still out there no matter what people tell you.
 You may just have to search a little harder to find it.

 * do your research on these opportunities because you could be undercutting a local or assisting an institute that doesn’t treat their animals ethically